 There are some built-in business purposes that you can customize, such as Customer Visit, Meeting, Meal/Entertain, Airport/Travel, etc. On the personal side, purposes include Medical, Charity, and Moving, which are also deductible.

-This is a really well-designed app, and easy to use.
-So what does it cost?
-There is a free plan that allows you to record 40 drives per month.
+MileIQ has a free "Basic" plan that allows you to record 40 free drives per month.
 If you drive your car more than one place per day, that gets used up pretty quickly, so this is really a way for you to test out the app and see how it works for you before moving to a paid plan.

-The paid options are either $5.99 per month, or $59.99 per year.
+The paid "Unlimited" options are either $5.99 per month, or $59.99 per year.
 Considering the time and effort it saves you, plus the deductions it can get for you, this seems like a no-brainer to me.

 Tracking mileage is just one part of what Automatic can do.
 This is a combination of a mobile app and an adapter that plugs into your car’s diagnostic port under the dash.